nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Abstract

 This document provides an overview to CKB, the core component of Nervos project.
-Nervos is a distributed application platform with layered architecture, and CKB is the foundational layer of Nervos, as a general purpose common knowledge base to provide data, asset and identity service for applications.
+Nervos is a distributed application network with layered architecture, and CKB is the foundational layer of Nervos, as a general purpose common knowledge base to provide data, asset and identity service for applications.

 ## Background